-But in truth the expression stands in need of no defence from authority; for it is a natural and just expression : and conveys a clear idea of that gratification, which a virtuous heart often feels in the indulgence of a tender melancholy.
-Ossian makes a very proper distinction between this gratification. and the destructive effect of overpowering grief.
-"There is a joy in grief, when peace dwells in the " breasts of the sad.
-But sorrow wastes the mourn-" ful, O daughter of Toscar, and their days are few."
-To "give the joy of grief," generally signifies to raise the strain and soft and grave music : and finely characterizes the taste of Ossian's age and country.
-In those days, when the songs of bards were the great delight of heroes, the tragic muse was held in chief honour : gallant actions, and virtuous sufferings. were the chosen theme; preferably to that light and trifling strain of poetry and music, which promotes light and trifling manners, and serves to emasculate the mind, "Strike the harp in my hall," said the great Fingal, in the midst of youth and victory.
-"Strike the harp in my hall, and let Fingal hear "the song.
-Pleasant is the joy of grief!
-It is like "the shower of spring, when it softens the branch " of the oak, and the young leaf lifts its green " head.
-Sing on, O bards !
-To-morrow we lift the " sail."
+But in truth the expression stands in need of no defence from authority; for it is a natural and just expression; and conveys a clear idea of that gratification, which a virtuous heart often feels in the indulgence of a tender melancholy.
+Ossian makes a very proper distinction between this gratification, and the destructive effect of overpowering grief.
+"There is "a joy in grief, when peace dwells in the breasts of " the sad But sorrow wastes the mournful, O "daughter of Toscar, and their days are few."
+To "give the joy of grief," generally signifies to raise the strain of soft and grave music; and finely characterises the taste of Ossian's age and country.
+In those days, when the songs of bards were the great delight of heroes, the tragic muse was held in chief honour; gallant actions, and virtuous sufferings, were the chosen theme; preferably to that light and trifling strain of poetry and music, which promotes light and trifling manners, and serves to emasculate the mind.
+"Strike the harp in my hall," said the great Fingal, in the midst of youth and victory, "Strike the harp "in my hall, and let Fingal hear the song.
+Pleasant " is the joy of grief!
+It is like the shower of spring, "when it softens the branch of the oak; and the "young leaf lifts its green head.
+Sing on, O bards!
+"To-morrow we lift the sail."